 March 2020: New service options for missionaries due to COVID-19

-In a Church Newsroom statement, the First Presidency announces that missionaries can be temporarily released, reassigned, or choose to delay their service.
+In a Church Newsroom statement, the First Presidency announced that missionaries can be temporarily released, reassigned, or choose to delay their service.
 You can read the full announcement here.

 June 2020: New attire exceptions for missionaries

-November 2020: Missionaries are assigned to serve beyond home countries again
+November 2020: Missionaries receive assignments to serve beyond home countries again

-June 2021: MTCs begin to reopen with hybrid in-person/online training
+June 2021: MTCs reopen with hybrid in-person/online training

 Today, most missionaries’ MTC experiences are still a hybrid of virtual and in-person training—half of their time is spent at home participating in online lessons, and the other half of the time is spent living and learning on-site at one of the Church’s 10 MTCs around the world.